realityforge/Quake-III-Arena/convert_tga_assets_to_png.md

     * `gfx/colors/black.tga`
 * Many files within the `missionpack/pak0.pk3` or community addons did not include the alpha component.

+TGA images have "Orientation" data which indicates the order the the pixel data is stored in.
+So an image with "upside-down" pixel data can be flipped to be "right-side-up" when rendering the data by changing the orientation metadata.
+PNG has two metadata "chunks" that server a similar function (one standard and one in use prior to standardisation) but these are not widely supported.
+As a result we will need to store the data in the PNG without a metadata chunk which may involve transforming the data.
+See the article [Exif orientation in different formats](https://zpl.fi/exif-orientation-in-different-formats/) for further discussion on the topic.

 #### Engine Enhancement

 Several alternatives exist for reading and writing PNG files.
 The alternatives assessed include: